justincwatt/pct-search/README.md

 The `pct/index.html`, `pct/script.js`, `pct/pct-logo.png`, and
 `pct/day-points.js` web-site files plot a Google map with the Halfmile PCT trail in red and the day-by-day hiker locations (as defined in `day-points.js`) using a PCT trail marker icon.
+Note: A sample `pct/day-points.js` file is provided even though it is overwritten when the cron job runs described above.